scaleoutsystems/fedn/docs/quickstart.rst

 3. Initialize the server-side
 ------------------------------
 The next step is to initialize the server side with the client code and the initial global model.
-In the Studio UI, navigate to the project you created in step one and click on the "Sessions" tab.
-Click on the "New Session" button.
-Under the "Compute package" tab, select a name and upload the generated package file.
-Under the "Seed model" tab, upload the generated seed file:
+In the Studio UI,

+1. Navigate to the project you created in step 1 and click on the "Sessions" tab.
+2. Click on the "New Session" button.
+3. Under the "Compute package" tab, select a name and upload the generated package file.
+4. Under the "Seed model" tab, upload the generated seed file:

 .. image:: img/upload_package.png